dvanmosselbeen/dvm-docs/GFX/Video/Adobe Premiere Pro.md

 description: This article is dedicated to the Adobe Premiere Pro, a video editing program.
 created: 12-11-2020 13:00:00
 modified: 12-11-2020 13:00:00
-keywords: video, adobe, premiere pro
+keywords: video, videography, adobe, premiere pro
 lang: en
 -----